mvg9999/mvg9999.github.io/index.md

 # Who I am
  Hi, I'm Marcus.

 For the past 6 years, I was the Founder and CEO of Luminous Computing, a company that tried to build supercomputers for training and deploying large language models.
 We raised $132M in financing, built a hundred-plus person engineering team, taped out a bunch of chips, and incurred a lot of brain damage.

 # What I'm up to
 Right now, I'm still the CEO, trying to find a home for the IP.
 In the interim, I've been doing some interesting things, including but not limited to:

+- Advising VCs and their portcos (Neo, Era/8090, and OVO)
+- Executive coaching, trying to help founders do really hard things
-- Writing code again!
+- Writing code again
 - Thinking about geopolitics
 - Learning about game theory
 - Catching up on way too many years of missed music

-I'm also now an executive coach, trying to help founders do really hard things.

 This is my personal blog, which will mostly serve as a shareable scratchpad.